david-r-cox/binwalk-cythonized-entropy/README.md

-# binwalk_cythonized_entropy
+# Cythonized Entropy Function for Binwalk

-Proposed modification to Binwalk's entropy calculation function
+This repo contains a notebook that demonstrates the 6x performance improvement gained from Cythonizing the Shannon entropy function in [Binwalk](https://github.com/devttys0/binwalk).